Here's what you can accomplish with a well-planned customer tour.

 Your third goal is to estimate the value of your product.
 Of course, at this point in the process, you don’t even know what your new product will look like.
 So what you’re actually doing is collecting economic data during your tour… so you can use this later to estimate the value your new product delivers.
 If your new product delivers much value to customers, we strongly suggest you build a value calculator to estimate this value and convince customers of it.
 (See How to build & use a value calculator.)
 Use these customer tours to gather “raw material” to build your value calculator later.

 For more, view e-Learning Module 14: Customer Tours, at www.blueprintingcenter.com > e-Learning.
+Also check out the 2-minute video, Conduct B2B customer tours, part of the B2B Organic Growth video series by Dan Adams.

 Keywords: customer tour, B2B customer tour, tour of customer facility, tour of customer operation, context for interviews, ideas for improvement, estimate value, gather economic data